 You can also discover more of Europe on one of our many Mediterranean cruises.
 These trips are a great opportunity to visit many countries in a short space of time, each with vastly different cultures and characteristics.

-22 Sep 2017 for 7 nights on board Celebrity Reflection
+4 Jul 2020 for 7 nights on board Celebrity Apex

 Portugal has plenty to offer including its bustling capital of Lisbon which is filled with history and culture for you to explore.
 Further afield, surrounded by the blue Atlantic, the Azores bring you a chain of nine spectacular islands that will capture your senses like few other places can.
 Often described as the tip of the lost continent of Atlantis, this picturesque countryside is incredibly fertile and supports a dazzling variety of flowers and natural vegetation.

 Madeira is known for its sunny year-round climate, luxury resorts, and Madeira wine, this lush, mountainous archipelago includes the two inhabited islands of Madeira and Porto Santo, which lie approximately 540 miles southwest of Lisbon.

 Spain offers extensive history and incredible vistas at all its ports.
 Spain's gateway to the Atlantic, Cadiz welcomes you to 3,000 years of history and to the nearby city of Seville, famed for its bullfights, flamenco and flower-filled patios.
 Ferrol sites on a beautiful bay with several good beaches.
 Malaga has an attractive old quarter by its cathedral, two forts, gardens and museums, and good shopping on its bustling 'avenidas'.
 It is the gateway to the beaches of Torremolinos, the exclusive clubs and marina of Marbella, Puerto Banus and the hill village of Mijas.